This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 Big O Rewards and the credit card

-Big O runs a Rewards program that delivers occasional service credit and coupon promotions to email subscribers.
-Sign-up is free at any store or through the Big O Tires website.
-The program is more soft-loyalty than the Pep Boys Rewards points model; expect $5 to $10 in service credit two or three times a year if you stay on the email list, plus first-visit discounts for new members.
+Big O runs coupon promotions for email subscribers; sign-up is free at any store or through the Big O Tires website.
+The program is more soft-loyalty than the Pep Boys Rewards points model, with occasional service-credit and discount offers through the year.

-The Big O Credit Card is a CFNA-administered branded card that offers promotional financing on tire purchases of $250 or more (typically 6 months interest-free at the time of writing).
-It does not include any free-rotation entitlement beyond what the Continued Protection Plan already provides.
-For routine rotation customers, the card is largely irrelevant; for new-tire-set buyers spreading the purchase over a few pay cycles, the interest-free promotion is useful.
+The Big O Tires Credit Card offers promotional financing on larger tire purchases; see the Big O site for current terms.
+It does not include any free-rotation entitlement beyond what the tire purchase already provides.
+For routine rotation customers, the card is largely irrelevant; for new-tire-set buyers spreading the purchase over a few pay cycles, the promotional financing is useful.

 Common questions about Big O Tires rotation

-Does the Continued Protection Plan transfer to a new vehicle?
+Does the free-rotation entitlement transfer to a new vehicle?

 The entitlement follows the tires, not the vehicle.
 If you move the tires to a different car, the entitlement stays valid as long as you have proof of purchase.
 Bring the original invoice or VIN history to the next Big O visit.